emilydrakesmith/emily-personal-website-v2/README.md

 * Host the site on Netlify or research alternatives.

 ### Ice Box
-* Use relative postiioning on side navs so they're always visible on the screen.
-* Add mobile-responsiveness to the design.
+* Consider generating the element `<main>` inside pages loaded to the `<Layout />` component instead of hardcoded inside it.
+  * Each page loaded into `<Layout />` needs to have a top-level `<div>`.
+Can't use fragments `<> </>` because I need the top-level `<div>` to have a class for styling purposes.
+This feels like an unnecessary wrapper.
+* Generate content for the `/resources` index page.
+Currently I'm going live with placeholder content.
+* Split projects into two buckets, *Main* and *Other*.
+  * Main projects will be shown on the `/projects` main index page and linked at `/projects/project-name`
+  * The final link div on the `/projects` index page will be *Other Projects* with an icon.
+This will go to another index page at `/projects/other` listing minor projects not central to my portfolio.
+  * The *Other Projects* page may be a single page or it may display links in the same manner as the `/projects` index page and link to projects at `/projects/other/project-name` if that doesn't cause problems for Gatsby.* Add mobile-responsiveness to the design.
 This will be a goal for shortly after I reach MVP.
 * Add Google Maps to `/contact` page.
 Before doing this I need to decide where to deploy my site and see how they configure hidden data (in this case an API key).
 [See here for more information.](https://www.gatsbyjs.com/plugins/gatsby-source-googlemaps-static/)
 * Add Google Analytics to the website.
 This should be relatively easy since I already have it set up for my site's previous version.
 * Render the `<Layout>` compoonent using Gatsby Server Rendering APIs.
 [More info here.](https://www.gatsbyjs.com/docs/reference/config-files/gatsby-ssr/)